The Holy Spirit: Changing Your Life

 Many people are very confused about the Holy Spirit.
 They not only do not understand what it is; they have no idea what it is supposed to do in their lives or why they need it.
 What about you?
-Do you really understand the answer to these questions?

 We live in a world of fear and anxiety.
-Man is increasingly being forced to come to grips with the limits of his technology.
+Man is increasingly being forced to come to grips with the limits of technology.
 All of our vaunted advances in education and the dissemination of information have not made this world a safer place.
 What is a person to do in a hostile, crazy world?

 What changes can the Holy Spirit make in your thoughts and actions?
 Is there something that you must do for these changes to take place, or does the Spirit just sort of “take over” a Christian’s life?
-Look carefully at the role the Holy Spirit should be playing in our lives and at the changes that should be taking place.

 One important characteristic of a wood fire is that it must be stirred from time to time.
-Otherwise an ash layer forms, the flame dies down and the heat given off diminishes.
+Otherwise, an ash layer forms, the flame dies down, and the heat given off diminishes.
 A fire that was burning well at bedtime often appears to be completely out the next morning, having suffered from hours of neglect.
-However, by stirring the coals until the ash layer is knocked off and oxygen can reach those last sparks in the coals, it is often possible to re-ignite a blazing fire.
+However, by stirring the coals until the ash layer is knocked off and oxygen can reach those last sparks in the coals, it is often possible to reignite a blazing fire.
 Paul was reminding Timothy that God’s Holy Spirit is not a gift to be neglected or ignored.
 It must be stirred up regularly if it is to function as it ought.
 If it is neglected long enough, it is even possible to eventually lose that precious gift (Psalm 51:11).

-Not the Spirit of Fearfulness
+The Holy Spirit is Not a Spirit of Fearfulness

 When the Bible speaks of having the fear of God, it is talking about an entirely different kind of “fear.”
-This “fear” refers to the awe and reverence we are to have for the Great Creator and His power.
+This “fear” refers to the awe and reverence we are to have for the great Creator and His power.
 The Greek word translated “fear” in 2 Timothy 1:7, deilias, is never used to refer to the fear of God.
-It is only used to refer to the kind of fear, which results from a lack of faith.
+It is only used to refer to the kind of fear that results from a lack of faith.
 It is the term used when the Bible talks about the fearfulness of the disciples during the storm when Christ came walking on the water.
 It is also used when reference is made to the panic-stricken reaction of the disciples at the time of Christ’s arrest.

-This cowardice and timidity, that either panics or paralyzes a person, is the opposite of faith.
+This cowardice and timidity, which either panics or paralyzes a person, is the opposite of faith.
 Paul reminded Timothy that this sort of fear is not the result of God’s Spirit.
-Moses through faith “forsook Egypt, not fearing the wrath of the king...”
-(Hebrews 11:27).
+Moses through faith “forsook Egypt, not fearing the wrath of the king” (Hebrews 11:27).
 He had the kind of confidence in God and His promises that enabled him to withstand every attempt to intimidate or dissuade him from the proper course of action.
 The Holy Spirit of God transforms fearful human beings into men and women of faith and courage.

-The Spirit of Power
+The Holy Spirit Is the Spirit of Power

-Paul wrote Timothy that the Holy Spirit is the Spirit of Power.
+Paul wrote to Timothy that the Holy Spirit is the Spirit of Power.
 The Greek word for power is dynameos, the root from which we derive our English words dynamic, dynamo, and even dynamite.
 It means dynamic power and ability, and is often used to refer to miracles.

 The Holy Spirit is God’s out-flowing power (Luke 1:35).
 It is the means by which He created and brought into existence the very universe (Psalm 104:30).
 It is the power by which He works in the minds of human beings made in His image (Genesis 6:3).
 It is the power by which the lame miraculously walked, the blind saw, the deaf heard, and the dead were raised during the earthly ministry of Jesus Christ (Luke 5:15–17).

 God’s power is still available to work miracles, just as it was over 1,900 years ago.
 As a minister of a dynamic, living God, I have literally seen miracles take place under my hands numerous times.
 I have gone to the home of distraught parents in the middle of the night to anoint and pray for a weakened, fever-racked child.
-I have seen that little child sit up at the conclusion of the prayer, totally devoid of fever, reach over and begin playing with toys as if nothing had ever been wrong.
+I have seen that little child sit up at the conclusion of the prayer totally devoid of fever, reach over, and begin playing with toys as if nothing had ever been wrong.
 I have seen the red line of blood poisoning, already extended above the elbow, simply diminish and disappear within minutes after the prayer of faith had been prayed.
-Those, and thousands of other similar incidents experienced by many of God’s people down through time, are evidence of the dynamic, miracle-working power that is the Holy Spirit.
+Those and thousands of other similar incidents experienced by many of God’s people down through time are evidence of the dynamic, miracle-working power that is the Holy Spirit.

-The Spirit of Love
+The Holy Spirit Is the Spirit of Love

 The fundamental characteristic of God is love (1 John 4:8).
 The Holy Spirit is the means by which we actually begin to partake of God’s very nature (2 Peter 1:4).
 Paul explained in Romans 5:5 that God’s love enters into our hearts and minds through the Holy Spirit.
-The Holy Spirit is the means by which our “normal” nature and attitude undergoes a transformation.
+The Holy Spirit is the means by which our “normal” nature and attitude undergo a transformation.
 It tunes us into God’s “wavelength” and we become receptive to Him.
 When we “tune in” God, we are enabled to begin “tuning out” Satan, who is described as “the prince of the power of the air, the spirit who now works in the sons of disobedience” (Ephesians 2:2).

-The love that flows out from God, in and through us, is not simply an emotion or a good feeling!
+The love that flows out from God, in and through us, is not simply an emotion or a good feeling.
 The Apostle John explained how God’s love would manifest itself in the lives of true Christians.
-“But whoever keeps His Word, truly the love of God is perfected [brought to completion] in him” (1 John 2:5).
-God’s Word tells us how to show real love, both to God and to our neighbor.
-If we carefully follow God’s Word in its full intent, then genuine godly love will manifest itself in our actions and attitudes.
+“But whoever keeps His word, truly the love of God is perfected [brought to completion] in him” (1 John 2:5).
+God’s word tells us how to show real love, both to God and to our neighbor.
+If we carefully follow God’s word in its full intent, then genuine godly love will manifest itself in our actions and attitudes.

 Most professing Christians think that love and law are opposites.
 They could not be more wrong.
-Rather, Paul said, “The purpose of the commandment is love from a pure heart...”
-(1 Timothy 1:5).
+Rather, Paul said, “The purpose of the commandment is love from a pure heart” (1 Timothy 1:5).
 The law defines sin (1 John 3:4) and therefore provides guidelines to teach us how to show love.
 God’s law is the channel through which His Spirit flows.

 God’s Spirit never leads a person to be out of control: “God is the author of peace, not of disorder.
-All the assemblies of those consecrated to God give proof of it” (1 Corinthians 14:33 Cassirer).
+All the assemblies of those consecrated to God give proof of it” (1 Corinthians 14:33, God’s New Covenant).
 One in whom the Holy Spirit is manifested will become more balanced and sound in his thinking.
 God reveals principles of conduct throughout the Bible, dealing with everything from family relations to business and financial management.
 One who is seeking to live by every word of God will, through effort and the guidance of the Holy Spirit, become increasingly able to apply these principles of sound judgment.

 The bitterness and envy that dominate the minds of many people in today’s world lead away from sound-mindedness.
 They are totally contrary to godly wisdom (cf. James 3:14–15).
 An honest and forgiving heart is the kind of place where God’s Spirit thrives.
 That is the kind of sound-minded approach to life that leads to real peace.